 The roof reaches a full height of 11 feet from the plaza level and 23 feet from the sidewalk level and extends down to the plaza on the south end, providing access for pedestrians.
 Consisting of a blend of tall fescue and Kentucky Blue grasses, the greenroof measures 148' x 73'.
 At the base of the greenroof are a series of stepped stairs also covered in turf.
 Clear glass railing was installed along several edges of the lawn area.

 |Many improvements and amenities include a beautiful fountain located on the North Plaza which provides a welcoming approach from the Broadway entrance, and most importantly the highly visible turf covered greenroof that stretches over 65th Street.
 The grass roof is accessible from the plaza so people can bring up their lunches, eat, relax and look out over the lovely reflecting pool below. |

-American Hydrotech, the greenroof provider, teamed with the design firms to meet the challenge of installing a greenroof of this challenging shape.
+American Hydrotech, the greenroof provider, teamed with the design firms to meet the challenge of installing a greenroof of this imposing shape.
 During the conceptual stage, it was evident that the market's existing greenroof components and assemblies would not be adequate to handle the varying slopes of this roof or the anticipated accommodate the foot traffic.
-From this realization, a new steep slope product and assembly for this type of greenroof was developed, GuardNet?, which provides the appropriate measures to cope with the shear forces and growing media retention.
+From this realization, a new steep slope product and assembly for this type of greenroof was developed, GardNet®, which provides the appropriate measures to cope with the shear forces and growing media retention.
 The product is "an expandable polyethylene sheet strip assembly, connected by a series of offset, full-depth, ultrasonic welded seams aligned perpendicular to longitudinal axis of strips which, when expanded, form walls of a flexible, 3-dimensional, cellular confinement system.
-Each section of GardNet is 8 cells wide by a multiple of cells long," (American Hydrotech product data).
+Each section of GardNet® is 8 cells wide by a multiple of cells long," (American Hydrotech product data).
 It is mechanically secured to the upper portion of the roof.

 Additional thumbnail photos:

 |The Lincoln Center for the Performing Arts is located on the Upper West Side of Manhattan, between West 62nd and 65th Streets and Columbus and Amsterdam Avenues, New York, NY; 212.875.5456; visit the website.
 The Hypar Pavilion is located at the corner of Hearst Plaza and 65th Street.
-See the Lincoln Center for the Performing Arts' Hypar Pavilion, one of the projects highlighted in Richard Hayden's video presentation, Sloped and Complex Green Roofs from the Greenroofs & Walls of the World?
-Virtual Summit 2011.
-See some incredible photos (Copyright) by Photographer Iwan Baan at his website here.
+Watch the 2:17 video Lincoln Center for the Performing Arts - Project of the Week 8/11/14 from Greenroofs.com on the greenroofsTV channel on YouTube.
+See the case studies from American Hydrotech, Steel Structure, and ARUP.
+See the Lincoln Center for the Performing Arts Hypar Pavilion, one of the projects highlighted in Richard Hayden's video presentation, Sloped and Complex Green Roofs from the Greenroofs & Walls of the World™ Virtual Summit 2011.
+See some incredible photos (Copyright) by photographer Iwan Baan at his website here.
 Photos here used with permission.|

-Read the: November 7, 2011 Diller Scofidio + Renfro?s Grass Roofed Hypar Pavilion Wins AIA New York Chapter?s Architecture Award by Bridgette Meinhold from Inhabitat; November 24, 2010 Diller Scofidio + Renfro Completes Hypar Pavilion in New York City by l.clapper in Construction Digital; July 9, 2010 Diller Scofidio & Renfro?s Lincoln Center Grassy Remodel Opens To Public by Cameron Scott from Inhabitat with lots of photos; May 10, 2009 Lincoln Center Upbeat About Face-Lift by Robin Pogrebin in the New York Times; and October 26, 2006 Lincoln Center Grows a Green Roof by Kate Taylor in the New York Sun.
+Read the: November 8, 2011 Lincoln Center Pavilion Wins National Architecture and Engineering Award from American Institute of Steel Construction; November 7, 2011 The Grass Ceiling by Aaron Seward in ARCHITECT; Spring 2011 Hypar Pavilion in Metals in Construction; August 11, 2010 5 Tips on Building a Sloped Green Roof by Dave Barista in Building Design and Construction; March 2, 2011 Diller Scofidio + Renfro's Grass Roofed Hypar Pavilion Wins AIA New York Chapter's Architecture Award by Bridgette Meinhold from Inhabitat; November 24, 2010 Diller Scofidio + Renfro Completes Hypar Pavilion in New York City by l.clapper in Construction Digital; July 9, 2010 Diller Scofidio & Renfro's Lincoln Center Grassy Remodel Opens To Public by Cameron Scott from Inhabitat with lots of photos; May 10, 2009 Lincoln Center Upbeat About Face-Lift by Robin Pogrebin in the New York Times; and October 26, 2006 Lincoln Center Grows a Green Roof by Kate Taylor in the New York Sun.

-|The Greenroof Projects Database is published, designed, and maintained by|
+|The International Greenroof & Greenwall Projects Database is published, designed, and maintained by|

 Greenroofs.com, LLC, Copyright © 2017.
 All rights reserved.